header

 How will you meet the requirements of Operational Resilience/DORA regulations?

 Operational resilience has garnered considerable attention as of late, driven by various regulators in the finance and banking sectors.
-However, a 2023 survey conducted by the Business Continuity Institute (BCI )1 shows significant growth across all industry sectors.
-More than three-quarters (76.6%) of surveyed organizations reported that they have an operational resilience programme in place or are actively building one.
+However, a 2023 survey conducted by the Business Continuity Institute (BCI )2 shows significant growth across all industry sectors.
+More than three-quarters (76.6%) of surveyed organizations reported that they have an operational resilience program in place or are actively building one.
 Of these, only 40.6% were banking and finance organizations.

 Where operational resilience programs are in process or in place in financial services, they are a top focus.
 The survey found that of those banking and finance organizations with operational resilience programs, over 87% cited regulatory compliance as the primary driver.
 Because of the regulatory focus, over 48% of firms surveyed had Operational Resilience efforts being led by senior management (22% CEO, 14% Executive Director and nearly 13% Chief Operations Officer).